July 16, 2017

 Double-steamed in individual urns, the chicken soup with fish maw and conch was a pure essence of umami and sweetness.
 I needed this after the first few strong-flavoured dishes.

 Despite vehemently denied by the floor manager, the Steamed Flowery Crab with Rice Noodle was undoubtedly a carbon copy of Chairman’s (大班樓) signature dish.
 I have been told that the owner of Tasting Court is the son of a former partner of the Chairman, which again the manager denied.
 I believe my source more on this one.

 Flowery crab is neither the meatiest or most blessed with roe; it is however arguably the sweetest among the local varieties.
 Here it is steamed with 25 year-old Shaoxing wine and chicken fat.
 The timing was just right — the meat could be easily peeled off from the shell yet retained a smooth texture.
 Just as good was the noodle, which we used to mop up most of the sauce.

-“Lion’s head” is one of the most iconic Shanghainese dish, an exotic name for the humble meat ball.
-Using sparerib and belly and slow-cooked in chicken broth, this “Lion’s head” was the best I have had, flavourful and soft without being excessively oily like the traditional ones often found in Shanghai.
+“Lion’s head” is one of the most iconic Shanghainese dish, an exotic name for the humble meatball.
+Slow-cooking spare ribs and pork belly in chicken broth, this “Lion’s head” was the best I have had, flavourful and soft without being excessively oily like the traditional ones often found in Shanghai.